Linear density

-Linear density is the measure of a quantity of any characteristic value per unit of length.
-Linear mass density (titer in textile engineering, the amount of mass per unit length) and linear charge density (the amount of electric charge per unit length) are two common examples used in science and engineering.
+Linear mass density or simply linear density is defined in the International System of Quantities (ISQ) as the quotient of mass and length.
+It is also called titer in textile engineering.

+Although (linear) density is most often used to mean (linear) mass density, the concept can be generalized for the any other quantity per unit of length, called lineic quantities in ISQ.

+For example, linear charge density or lineic electric charge is the amount of electric charge per unit length.

-The term linear density is most often used when describing the characteristics of one-dimensional objects, although linear density can also be used to describe the density of a three-dimensional quantity along one particular dimension.
-Just as density is most often used to mean mass density, the term linear density likewise often refers to linear mass density.
-However, this is only one example of a linear density, as any quantity can be measured in terms of its value along one dimension.
+Linear density most often describes the characteristics of one-dimensional objects, although linear density can also be used to describe the density along one particular spatial dimension of a three-dimensional object.

 Linear mass density

 Consider a long, thin rod of mass $M$ and length $L$.
 To calculate the average linear mass density, $\bar\lambda_m$, of this one dimensional object, we can simply divide the total mass, $M$, by the total length, $L$:

 If we describe the rod as having a varying mass (one that varies as a function of position along the length of the rod, $l$), we can write:

 Each infinitesimal unit of mass, $dm$, is equal to the product of its linear mass density, $\lambda_m$, and the infinitesimal unit of length, $dl$: